keptn-sandbox/klt-on-k3s-with-argocd/README.md

 ARGOPWD=$(kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d)
-echo "Access me via http://argocd.$INGRESS_DOMAIN" echo "Login with $ARGOPWD"
+echo "Access me via http://argocd.$INGRESS_DOMAIN" echo "Login with admin/$ARGOPWD"

 ```

 **VALIDATE STEP**
 Open the link shown above.
-It should bring you to ArgoCD where you can login with the password provided in the output!
+It should bring you to ArgoCD where you can login with `admin` and the password provided in the output!

 ## 7. (Optional) Setup Slack Notification